HuarunD/capstone/README.md

 - The service assumes Bedrock returns reasonably well-formed JSON.
 - Long documents may result in multiple Bedrock calls and increased latency.

 ---

-## Possible Improvements

-- Add OCR support for scanned PDFs
-- Move model ID and chunk size into environment variables
-- Add stronger validation with JSON Schema or Pydantic
-- Add structured logging and request tracing
-- Add metrics for chunk counts, latency, and parse failures
-- Add authentication and authorization if exposed publicly
-- Add unit tests for merge, normalization, and deduplication logic
-- Return explicit CORS headers if required by the deployment environment

----